ElykDeer/nehebn2/readme.md

 ```
 # TODO...FIX the ugly main menu screen...seriously
-# TODO...maybe Separate each view into a class to make cleaning up the various view-dependent variables neater?
 # TODO...implement color themes with the new color theme format courtesy of peter
 # TODO...implement disassembly options
 # TODO...implement scroll bars on windows?, and the setting to disable them